CSCI 101 Introduction to Computers

 The Course Missions —

 This course is for non-computer-science majors, so no advanced computer knowledge and programming will be covered.
-After taking this course, students learn how to use various fundamental computer tools: In addition to the above experiences, students will be familiar with the following practical computer subjects: Four Programming Exercises —
+After taking this course, students will be familiar with the following practical computer subjects: Computer System Level Hierarchy —

 Level Virtual Machine Comments